SPOT

 Fee

-*Free for junior high school students and younger and those 65 and older
+*Free for junior high school students and younger, and for individuals aged 65 and over.

 parking lot